 10. Atsu atsuku orei rei o saru mōshi-jō agemasu (厚あつくお礼れいを申もうし上あげます)

-“Atsu atsuku orei rei o saru mōshi-jō agemasu” is a polite way of saying, “Thank you” in Japanese to your elders or supervisor/boss/manager at work or your teachers.
+“Atsu atsuku orei rei o saru mōshi-jō agemasu” is a polite way to say “Thank you” in Japanese to your elders or supervisor/boss/manager at work or at work or your teachers.

 Well, there you go!
 You have now learned ten ways to say Thank You in Japanese.